tophmatta/AtxHealthGrades/README.md

 - **Combine Framework**: Real-time data updates are powered by Apple's Combine framework, enabling reactive programming patterns.
 - **MapKit**: The interactive map leverages MapKit to display restaurant locations.
 - **Socrata Open Data API**: The City of Austin's public health data is accessed using Socrata's Open Data API, making it easy to keep health scores current and reliable.
 - **Swift Concurrency**: Modern concurrency in Swift, including `async/await` and structured concurrency, is used to handle API calls and asynchronous tasks, improving app performance and responsiveness.
+Actors are used to ensure synchronous read and write operations to UserDefaults when persisting favorited items.
 - **Unit Testing**: The app is tested with unit tests to ensure data integrity, maintain quality, and verify UI logic through MVVM.

 ## API Reference